 The aim of the first phase of coding is to develop a code list that describes the issues, aspects, phenomena, themes that are in the data, naming them and trying to make sense of them in terms of similarities and differences.
 This results in a structured code list which you can apply to the rest of the data during second-stage coding.
 Very likely the code list will need to be refined further and there will be a few more cycles of noticing and collecting until all the data are coded and the coding schema is fully developed.
 In parallel you can comment on data segments and begin to write memos.

-At some point, all data are coded, and you can enter the next phase of analysis.
+At some point, all data are coded, and you can enter the subsequent analysis phase.
 So far, you have been working at the data level.
 The aim now is to look at the data from a different angle: the perspective of the research questions.
 Starting from one of your questions, you begin to query the data based on your coding.
 ATLAS.ti offers a variety of analysis tools such as the Code Document Table, code co-occurrence analyses, the Query Tool, and the networks.
-The results of queries can be displayed in the form of numbers, the coded quotations or as a visualization.
+The results of queries can be displayed in the form of numbers, coded quotations, or as a visualization.
 However, the actual analysis takes place during the process of writing comments and memos by summarizing and interpreting the results that you see.
 While writing, you move the analysis further step by step, dig deeper, look at details and begin to understand how it all fits together.
-You find recommendations on how to work with comments and memos in ATLAS.ti throughout the book Qualitative Data Analysis With ATLAS.ti.
+You find recommendations on working with comments and memos in ATLAS.ti throughout the book Qualitative Data Analysis With ATLAS.ti.

 When beginning to see how it all fits together, visualization tools like the network function can be used.
 Working with networks stimulates a different kind of thinking and allows further explorations.
 Networks can also be used as a means of talking with others about a finding or about an idea to be developed.
 Before you reach the last step of the analysis, several networks will probably have been drawn, redrawn, deleted and created anew.
 The aim is to integrate all the findings and to gain a coherent understanding of the phenomenon studied; or, if theory building was your aim, to visualize and to present a theoretical model.